kud1ing/Snippets/svg_to_pdf_apache_batik/README.md

-# Convert a SVG filte to a PDF file using Apache Batik
+# Convert a SVG file to a PDF file using Apache Batik

 * download `batik-rasterizer-1.7.jar` from https://xmlgraphics.apache.org/batik/download.html
   * 1.8.1 has a bug